Interior Secretary Zinke is a Roosevelt fanboy. So does that mean he won’t trash the place?

 For all his professed love of the outdoors and esteem for Roosevelt, Zinke’s environmental record is mixed at best.
 His opinions on climate are hard to pin down.
 In his confirmation hearing, he said that climate change isn’t a hoax but that the role of humans in causing it is up for debate.
 Within weeks of taking office, Zinke approved a lease of 56 million tons of coal in Utah and another sale of more than 900,000 acres off the Gulf of Mexico for oil and gas development.

 So what does it mean that Zinke calls himself a Roosevelt conservationist?
-Roosevelt’s legacy is mixed, inspiring both hero-worship and disgust: He preserved what he saw as “pristine” areas but expelled the indigenous people who lived there.
+Roosevelt’s legacy is mixed, inspiring both hero-worship and disgust: He preserved what he saw as “pristine” areas, but expelled the indigenous people who lived there.

 To help clear all this up, Grist talked to the noted historian and Roosevelt scholar, Douglas Brinkley, author of The Wilderness Warrior.
 Brinkley described Zinke as both a “climate change cover up artist” and possibly the only advocate for the environment in President Donald Trump’s cabinet.